Tonel: Management

 After retiring, Tonel became sporting director of his hometown club Lusitânia FC.
 In March 2017, he replaced Martelinho as its manager in the Aveiro Football Association's first district league.
 He was himself relieved of his duties in June.

 In January 2018, Tonel was appointed at C.F.
 União de Lamas in the same competition.
 He left six months later, having led them to fourth place.

 International career

-Tonel made his debut with Portugal in a UEFA Euro 2008 qualifier against Kazakhstan in Coimbra, playing 77 minutes in a 3–0 win on 15 November 2006.
-His second cap came more than three years later, on 3 March 2010, as he was called up as a last-minute replacement for injured Ricardo Carvalho for a friendly with China and played in a 2–0 win.
+Tonel made his debut with Portugal in a UEFA Euro 2008 qualifier against Kazakhstan in Coimbra, featuring 77 minutes of a 3–0 win on 15 November 2006.
+His second cap came more than three years later, on 3 March 2010, as he was called up as a last-minute replacement for injured Ricardo Carvalho for a friendly with China and played in the 2–0 win.